top of page

 Surviving the Summer Dearth; Part Two

-Helping Our Honey Bees (and other pollinators) Through the Hottest Months When the heat cranks up in North Carolina, and the wildflowers fade, our bees can use all the help they can get.
+Helping Our Honey Bees (and Other Pollinators) Through the Hottest Months When the heat cranks up in North Carolina, and the wildflowers fade, our bees can use all the help they can get.
 In Part One , we talked about buckwheat as a quick-blooming, bee-friendly crop.
 This time, we’re adding another little-known summer hero to the lineup: borage .
-Borage — also known as “starflower” — is a hardy annual that thrives in hot weather and blooms in about eight weeks.
-Its bright blue
+Meet Borage: The Summer Superstar Borage — also known as “starflower” — is a hardy annual that thrives in hot weather and blooms in

 Chad McFadden